 encourage greater diversity of housing types in existing neighborhoods.
 For example, the State could lead the way by further easing California Environmental Quality Act (CEQA) barriers to increasing density and streamlining affordable housing development, especially in transportation-efficient areas, and establishing protections in law against local actions to prevent developments that advance State equity and climate goals, including preemption of voter initiatives (Action G).
 Similarly, the State could support scaling up production of factory-built housing to reduce the time and costs to build, including investing in workforce development, boosting participation in the construction industry, and establishing labor standards, in order to reduce the time and cost of delivering multifamily infill housing and accelerate the infill housing pipeline (Action H).
 Another key action would be leveraging the State’s Prohousing designation by expanding incentives in State funding programs – including transportation and other non-housing programs – for local jurisdictions to adopt prohousing policies to increase infill housing and VMT reduction (Action I).
 Affordable housing should be prioritized in many types of communities, including those that are already resource-rich and transportation-efficient.
 Additionally, affordable housing should be coordinated with supportive community investments in under-resourced communities.

 Reduce or eliminate parking requirements (or enact parking maximums, as appropriate) and promote replacement of excess parking in infill locations.
 Building parking for infill development makes infill costs more prohibitive, considering parking can increase costs by up to $100,000 per stall, which takes away both physical space and budget from the construction of housing and other needed services and amenities.
 Yet requirements for parking in new developments are regularly set by local jurisdictions, financers, or others.
 Particularly where viable transportation alternatives are available, eliminating parking requirements and/or providing a “cap” on allowable parking can make infill development more financially feasible and also more conducive to lowering VMT.
-Measures to reduce parking in new developments can also be paired with funding or incentives for car share, electric vehicles, electric bikes and scooters, and other driving alternatives.
+Measures to reduce parking in new developments can also be paired with funding or incentives for transit, car share, electric vehicles, electric bikes and scooters, and other driving alternatives.
 Additionally, financing and incentives can facilitate conversion of excess parking to housing and other strategic uses for communities (Action J).

 Preserve and protect existing affordable housing stock, and protect existing residents and businesses from displacement and climate risk.
 Identifying and preserving the existing affordable housing stock – both subsidized and “naturally occurring” affordable housing – is key to maintaining the accessibility and vitality of existing communities while investing in new development, and ensuring that vulnerable communities are not displaced when new infill development occurs.
 Additionally, preserving all types of affordable housing requires climate mitigation and adaptation improvements to ensure the future safety and viability of those residences.
 One action the State could undertake could be to identify potential changes to federal and State policies to increase incentives to preserve existing affordable housing, implement climate adaptation improvements to existing